BUSTLE UK

 “THE LITERARY NUDE”: HOW EMBRACING VULNERABLE WRITING HELPED ME HEAL”

 One thing that no one tells you about writing a book is how difficult it is to actually sit down to write one.
 Similarly to Vaughn Wysel in the only show I ever reference, Sex and the City, I truly believed that writing in today’s age meant there was so little writing involved.
 Living out my real-life Carrie Bradshaw fantasy, I concluded that a page a day or a week was enough to fill a book.
 The reality was anything but.
-When I first sat down to write Love, Wine, and Other Highs, my mind was blank.
+When I first sat down to write LOVE, WINE & OTHER HIGHS, my mind was blank.
 Or rather, filled with excitement about having secured a book deal, and the contrasting but crippling anxiety that I might let everyone involved down.
 The conflicting emotions made me terrified to put pen to paper, and as a result, all I did was procrastinate when I should have been writing.
-I had longed for a space to write about my experiences in a humorous and vulnerable way as I had done so far, but I was scared.
+I had longed for a space to write about my experiences in a humorous and vulnerable way, as I had done so far, but I was scared.

 *Read the article here